Constitution of the Society for the History of Technology

 §4.
 Voting for the graduate student representative on the Executive Council will be limited to Student Members (see Article III).

 §5.
-Results of elections will be announced no later than October 15 of each year.
+Results of elections will be announced on the SHOT website and in the digital newsletter no later than December 1.

 §6.
 Should any officer be unable or unwilling to stand for office, serve in office, or complete a term of service, the Executive Council shall prescribe procedures to fill the vacancy.